-(f) prohibit a person from contravening a condition of a licence; and
+(f) prohibit a person from contravening a condition of a licence;

-(g) specify the duration of licences and any other matter relating to the licences.
+(g) specify the duration of licences and any other matter relating to the licences;

+(h) prohibit a person who has been convicted of a prescribed offence from being on any boat in a prescribed class of boats for a prescribed period after the conviction unless the person holds a prescribed authorisation and the authority conferred by the authorisation is in effect.

 [Section 257 amended by No. 5 of 1997 s.
 59; No. 41 of 2000 s.
 10; No. 28 of 2006 s.
-236(1).]
+236(1); No. 43 of 2011 s.
+73.]

 258. Regulations — miscellaneous

-(1) The regulations may —
+(1) The regulations may do any of the following —

-(a) regulate the unloading, transport, consignment, handling, labelling, delivery, receival, storage, packaging, purchase or sale of fish;
+(a) prohibit or regulate the possession, unloading, transport, consignment, handling, labelling, delivery, receival, storage, packaging, purchase or sale of fish;

+(ba) regulate customary fishing;

 (b) regulate recreational fishing;

 (c) prohibit or regulate recreational fishing on or from fishing boats, boats used for aquaculture or boats used for aquatic eco-tourism or fishing tours;